 In the final chapter, the king distributes gifts.
 How does each gift signify a new beginning for the character who receives it?

 Is Paxton a heroic character?
 If so, how?
 If not, what keeps him from being a hero?

-SIGN UP FOR MY NEWSLETTER and download one of four FREE eBooks!
+SIGN UP FOR MY NEWSLETTER and download a FREE eBook!
 Click above to get started.